jorgegc/phing-eslint/README.md

 This project can be checked out with Composer.

-Please note that this project assumes that ESLint is installed and configured and ${eslint.bin} points to its binaries location.
+Please note that this project assumes that ESLint is installed globally via npm.

 ```
 "require": {